0xPorkchops/CS520-hw3/expense_tracker/README.md

 ## Features
 - Add a new transaction: First specify the amount and category.
 Then click on the Add transaction button.
 Adds the new transaction to the list and updates the total cost.
 - Filter the transaction list by either amount or category: First specify the amount or category to be matched.
 Then click the corresponding Filter button.
 Highlights the matching transactions in the list.
+- Remove a transaction: Select a transaction from the list and click the Remove Transaction button.
+Removes the selected transaction from the list and updates the total cost.
+- Export to CSV: Click the Export to CSV button to save all current transactions to a CSV file.
+You'll be prompted to provide a valid file name.
+The .csv file extension is automatically added to the file name.